wilkesma/DefraFSAP/README.md

 This repository contains the code and data underlying the project report *Expanding Freshwater Biodiversity Models for Species Abundance Target Delivery*, produced for the Department for Environment, Food & Rural Affairs (Defra).

-The project models the abundance of 266 freshwater taxa (235 invertebrates, 31 fish) that contribute to England's legally binding species abundance targets under the Environment Act 2021.
-It establishes workflows to project how Defra's statutory and non-statutory water environment targets could contribute to halting and reversing species declines by 2030 and 2042.
+The project modelled the abundance of up to 266 freshwater taxa (235 invertebrates, 31 fish) that contribute to England's legally binding species abundance targets under the Environment Act 2021.
+It established workflows to project how Defra's statutory and non-statutory water environment targets could contribute to halting and reversing species declines by 2030 and 2042.

 ---